8 DIY SEO Tips For Small Businesses That You Can Do Before Hiring A Professional

 WordPress Users Need Yoast

 If you have a WordPress website, you need to use the Yoast plugin.
 It’s free (or you can pay for a premium version).
-It’s a simple SEO optimizer tool that works on a traffic light system.
+It’s a simple SEO page optimizer tool that works on a traffic light system.
 Red means your SEO has issues and needs attention; green suggests that your content is fully optimized.

 Are You a Local Business?

 These eight awesome DIY SEO tips for small business will get your site well on the road to optimization.
 This groundwork may be critical to your success as a business.
 It can take time, so get started today.
-When you call in the professionals, they will be able to get straight to work on more advanced SEO techniques to boost your site, giving you great ROI.
+When you call in the professionals, they will be able to get straight to work on more advanced SEO techniques and tools to boost your site, giving you great ROI.